rxtan2/Learning-Similarity-Conditions/README.md

 `python main.py --test --resume runs/{your experiment name}/model_best.pth.tar`

 We trained our model on a single GTX 1080 GPU on a CentOS system.

+# Contact
+Please do not hesitate to contact me at rxtan@bu.edu if you have any questions or problems running the code.